Halim Perdanakusuma International Airport: Facilities

+Development

 A major redevelopment of the airport was carried out between March and September 2022, involving extensive upgrades to both the airside and landside facilities.
 During the renovation period, the airport was temporarily closed to all flights.
 The total cost of the upgrade amounted to approximately 500 billion rupiah.
 On the airside, works included the rehabilitation of the runway, taxiways, and aircraft apron.
 On the landside, the project focused on revitalizing the drainage system, the Naratetama VVIP Terminal, the Naratama VIP Terminal, the passenger terminal, and various supporting infrastructure.

 The apron was expanded to accommodate up to 16 narrow-body aircraft—such as the Boeing 737 and Airbus A320—or six wide-body aircraft.
 The arrival terminal was also enlarged by 30 percent, increasing from 819.32 to 1,194.24 square meters.
 Additionally, the number of baggage conveyor belts was increased from two to three units to improve handling capacity.
 Following the renovation, the passenger terminal's capacity increased to accommodate 7-8 million passengers annually, up from its original capacity of only 2 million passengers.
 One of the most notable transformations took place at the Naratetama VVIP Terminal.
 Previously in a state of disrepair, the terminal now resembles a five-star hotel, shedding its former worn-out appearance.
 Located at the front section of the airport in East Jakarta, it now features dedicated rooms for the president, vice president, and visiting state guests.
 The presidential meeting room has also been expanded and fitted with higher ceilings, offering a more spacious and distinguished atmosphere.

+In July 2026, it was announced that the airport's taxiway system would be reorganized and upgraded, including the possibility of constructing a new taxiway, to improve the efficiency of aircraft taxiing, takeoffs, and landings.
+The project is expected to reduce aircraft operational waiting times by approximately 20–30 minutes, thereby improving overall airport efficiency.
+Funding for the project is expected to be allocated through the 2027 state budget (APBN).